kristinemlarson/gnssrefl/tests/homeworks/homework2.md

 Our ultimate goal in this use case is to analyze one year of data.
 We have chosen the year 2012 because there was a large melt event on the ice sheet.
 In order to set the proper quality control parameters, we will use
 <code>quickLook</code> for one day.
 First we need to translate one day of RINEX data.
 We use the <code>rinex2snr</code> for this purpose.
-Please make this conversion for the year 2012 and day of year 100.
+Use day of year 100.
 Once you have successfully created a SNR file, run <code>quickLook</code>.
 [For more details on quicklook output](https://github.com/kristinemlarson/gnssrefl/blob/master/docs/quickLook_desc.md).

 Looking at the metrics plots, the top plot we see that the retrieved reflector heights are consistent at all azimuths.
 Retrievals for azimuths between ~340 degrees and ~40 degrees are consistently marked as not having met quality control settings.

 Now make SNR files for gls1 for the whole year 2012.
 Use the <code>-weekly True</code> setting to save time.